HowestDAE/proj-SimonSchaep/readme.md

 Dota 2 app to see information about all the different heroes.
 Using the opendota api.
 https://docs.opendota.com/

+You can see how well each hero's stats scale.
+Is this hero strong early, or late?
+You can also see some of the most popular items bought on a certain hero.

 Dota 2 is a game, so I think it fits the DAE / GD profile.

 You can switch between the local and api repository, by pressing the button in the bottom right.
 This button is only visible on the overview page.